rails/rails/guides/source/security.md

 @project = Project.find(params[:id])
 ```

 This is alright for some web applications, but certainly not if the user is not authorized to view all projects.
-If the user changes the id to 42, and he is not allowed to see that information, he will have access to it anyway.
+If the user changes the id to 42, and they are not allowed to see that information, they will have access to it anyway.
 Instead, _query the user's access rights, too_:

 ```ruby
 @project = @current_user.projects.find(params[:id])